Skip to main content

 What is a mixin and what is it used for?

-The mixin count refers to the number of signatures (apart from yours) in the ring signature that authorizes the transaction.
-A higher mixin value will typically provide more privacy because it will provide greater plausible deniability.
-It is impossible for any observer to know which is the real source of the funds.
+The mixin (or decoy) count refers to the number of outputs, apart from yours, included in the ring signature that authorizes a transaction.
+The decoys give you plausible deniability: an observer cannot tell which ring member is the real source of the funds.

 Can I create auditable wallets on Zano for transparency when needed?